AnAnnoyingCat/lutingsyntax/README.md

 If, instead, you wish to modify your own theme to allow for Luting syntax highlight, simply follow the instructions in the customThemeInstructions file.

+To get started / inspired, I have included all of my personal lutings in .lute format in the folder "my lutings.zip" Happy Luting! hryAdmire

 ![alt text](conducting.webp)

 #### Created by [@AnAnnoyingCat](https://github.com/AnAnnoyingCat)